 |Home » INDUSTRY & MARKETS » Global wind energy markets » Global markets outside of Europe in 2007 » North America » Canada|

 Canada’s wind energy market experienced its second best year ever in 2007.
-A total of 386 MW of new wind energy capacity was installed in 2007, increasing Canada’s total by 26%.
-Canada now has 1,856 MW of installed wind energy capacity.
+A total of 386 MW of new wind energy capacity was installed in 2007, increasing Canada’s total by 26 per cent.
+In 2007 Canada had 1,856 MW of installed wind energy capacity.

 Ten wind energy projects were commissioned in 2007 in five different Canadian provinces.